blackbirdcrew/BLOG/_posts/2019-10-18-SOQL-Tutorial-For-Admins.md

 This clause precedes the number of records we want to be returned at maximum in the result.

-**Limit example 1**: We want our result to show us the first five records that don’t have Barcelona as Billing City
+We want our result to show us the first five records that don’t have Barcelona as Billing City

 `SELECT Name, BillingCity, LastModifiedDate FROM Account WHERE BillingCity != 'Barcelona' LIMIT 5`